kalliste/seL4-c89/C89-PROJECT.md

       anonymous variadic macros.
     - [x] Tidy the libsel4 size/enumeration assertion macros so they no longer emit pedantic diagnostics under strict C90.
   - [x] Replace the compound literal helpers in `machine.h` with explicit temporaries.
   - [x] Replace the remaining anonymous variadic logging helpers with explicit C89-compatible shims.
+  - [x] Rework the PC99 interrupt helpers to hoist declarations, normalise inline specifiers, and tighten their predicate logic for C90.

 ## Build Attempt Summary
 - **Command**: `./preconfigured/replay_preconfigured_build.sh`
-- **Outcome**: The build now clears the earlier enum-related pedantic errors and the node-state macro fallout.
-Replacing the variadic logging shims and fixing `setMRs_lookup_failure` removed those diagnostics, but the strict C90 build still stops in the shared headers.
-The current blockers are the packed-structure assertions, several unused-parameter stubs (including the FS/GS base accessors), declaration-after-statement violations in the interrupt helpers, inline specifier ordering in the PC99 IRQ helpers, the always-true comparison in `maskInterrupt`, and the inline assembly that subscripts temporaries.
+- **Outcome**: The build now clears the earlier enum-related pedantic errors, the node-state fallout, and the PC99 interrupt helper issues.
+The strict C90 run currently stops on the packed-structure assertions for the GDT/IDT pointer and ACPI RSDP, unused-parameter diagnostics across the interrupt stubs (e.g.
+  `handleReservedIRQ`, the APIC helpers, and the FS/GS base accessors), declaration-after-statement violations in the FS/GS save/restore helpers and CR3 routines, and the inline assembly that still subscripts temporaries in the translation invalidation paths.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86